wsingleton/191216-java-usf/Week_8/1-software-architecture.md

 An architectural pattern or style defines an organized structure of subsystems, a vocabulary of components and connectors, with constraints on how they can be combined.
 Common architectural patterns include:

-- Object Oriented Architecture
+- Object-Oriented Architecture
-- Component Based Architecture
+- Component-Based Architecture
-- Service Based Architecture
+- Service-Based Architecture

-#### Object Oriented Architecture
+#### Object-Oriented Architecture

-Systems developed based on objectoriented methodologies, modeling notions, and programming languages are often structured as a kind of Object-Oriented Architecture (OOA).
+Systems developed based on object-oriented methodologies, modeling notions, and programming languages are often structured as a kind of Object-Oriented Architecture (OOA).
 Major characteristics of OOA include:

 - Based on OO principles, most notably encapsulation, inheritance, and polymorphism.